 Good for the Economy

 The testing labs themselves account for just a small portion of the United States healthcare costs but provide information that when acted upon, can lead to tremendous financial savings.
 Beyond passive benefits, clinical laboratories also provide a significant impact on the U.S. economy, contributing more than $106 billion in total economic output, supporting more than 688,000 jobs, generating $44 billion in wages, and paying more than $14 billion in state and federal taxes, according to ACLA.

 Approximately 80% of the nation’s 322,488 clinical laboratories operate as small businesses that significantly contribute to local jobs and economies.

 Highly Skilled Workers

 MOMS helps connect labs with skilled workers to benefit the greater good through our network of Medical Access Points (MAPs).
-As part of this network, lab facilities are connected to phlebotomy labor and collection facilities, and have the opportunity to expand their reach and grow their earnings.
-Having access to these resources help labs run more effectively and ultimately, benefit the healthcare system in the many ways mentioned above.
+As part of this network, lab facilities are connected to phlebotomy labor and collection facilities and have the opportunity to expand their reach and grow their earnings.
+Having access to these resources helps labs run more effectively and ultimately, benefits the healthcare system in the many ways mentioned above.

 Are you a clinical lab, skilled laboratory technician, or collection facility looking to benefit from a strong network?
 Contact us today for more information.